5.4 The Behavior of Confidence Intervals

 Ninety-five percent of all confidence intervals constructed in this way contain the true value of the population mean statistics exam score.
 Let’s compare the results:

-In conclusion, increasing the confidence level increases the error bound, making the confidence interval wider.
+In conclusion, increasing the confidence level increases the margin of error, making the confidence interval wider.

-Working Backwards to Find the Error Bound or Sample Mean
+Working Backwards to Find the Margin of Error or Sample Mean

-When we calculate a confidence interval, we must first find the sample mean and calculate the error bound.
+When we calculate a confidence interval, we must first find the sample mean and calculate the margin of error.
 However, statistical studies may sometimes state only the confidence interval.
-If we know the confidence interval, we can work backward to find both the error bound and the sample mean.
+If we know the confidence interval, we can work backward to find both the margin of error and the sample mean.

 Finding the Sample Mean

-• Subtract the error bound from the upper value of the confidence interval, or
+- Subtract the margin of error from the upper value of the confidence interval, or

 Notice that there are two methods to perform each calculation.
 You can choose the method that is easier to use with the information you know.